vinifmor/bauh/README.md

 - The configuration file is located at **~/.config/bauh/appimage.yml** and it allows the following customizations:
 ```
 db_updater:
-  enabled: true  # if 'false': disables the daemon database updater ( bauh will not be able to see if there are updates for your already installed AppImages )
+  enabled: true  # if 'false': disables the daemon database updater (bauh will not be able to see if there are updates for your already installed AppImages)
-  interval: 1200  # the databases update interval in SECONDS ( 1200 == 20 minutes )
+  interval: 1200  # the databases update interval in SECONDS (1200 == 20 minutes)
 ```
 - Required dependencies
     - Arch-based systems: **sqlite**, **wget** (or **aria2**/**axel** for faster multi-threaded downloads)
     - Debian-based systems: **sqlite3**, **wget** (or **aria2**/**axel** for faster multi-threaded downloads)
     - [**fuse**](https://github.com/libfuse/libfuse) may be required to run AppImages on your system
-    - P.S: **aria2 will only be used if multi-threaded downloads are enabled**
+    - P.S: **aria2/axel will only be used if multi-threaded downloads are enabled**

 #### Arch (arch -> Repositories/AUR)
 - Only available for **Arch-based systems**